 The same goes for so-called ‘wildlife smuggling arrests’ at Suvarnabhumi Airport, one of the world’s biggest hubs for the smuggling of endangered wildlife.

-Unfortunately, this is Thailand.
-And it is not named as one of the most corrupt countries in the world for nothing.
+Unfortunately, this is what often passes for wildlife protection in Thailand.
+It is not named as one of the most corrupt countries in the world for nothing.

 At least for 16 tiger cubs, though, their story ended up a little happier.

 Instead of ending up in China destined to be chopped up for some medieval-style Chinese medicine, they are now being taken care of by a wildlife organization in the north of the country.